A heavily armed US Air Force Reaper waits on the tarmac in Afghanistan (Courtesy photo/US Air Force).

 Ahmed put the death toll at ‘almost 12 people including three boys and three girls’.

 They independently identified several men whose name matched those on the document.
-Ahmed said that one man, Ahmed Said, aged 22-23 years old – studied at Peshawar University.
+Ahmed said that one man, Ahmed Saeed, aged 22-23 years old – studied at Peshawar University.
 Mohammed also identified this person a student.
 ‘His father was a teacher in the government primary school,’ he added.
 ‘His father survived.’
 He identified the father by name, which matches the government document.

-Mohammed also identified Zahid Rehman, ‘a student at FSA government degree college Sadda.
+Mohammed also identified Zahid ur Rehman, ‘a student at FSA government degree college Sadda.
 Then he did his graduate degree from the same college…He was my very good friend…He was a very nice guy he was always stressing to me that you should get an education.’

 He put Rehman’s age at 21, although Ahmed put it at 24 or 25.